neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/js-conditions-and-booleans.md

 }
 ```

-The condition expression between the `()` brackets can be composed of logical operators as well.
-You
+The condition expression between the `()` brackets can be composed of logical or comparison
-can distinguish between more cases by chaining `else if` statements:
+operators as well.
+You can distinguish between more cases by chaining `else if` statements:

 ```js
 if (hour < 12) {